Preventing Hand Ligament Injury in the Workplace

 The claim then goes through a process on the carrier end, which you can learn more about in this 7 steps of the workers’ comp claims process post.
 Throughout the entire process, the claims adjuster will work with the injured worker to coordinate proper medical treatments and ensure the timely payment of benefits.

 Once your employee begins to heal, you can start implementing the return-to-work plan you’ve designed with them.
 Start them off with light tasks that don’t require too much pressure on their hands.
 For example, you might assign them tasks that they can complete while wearing a splint.
 Gradually return them to their normal responsibilities as their condition improves.
-Everyone heals at a different rate, so it’s important not to rush a worker who isn’t ready to return to full work.
+Everyone heals at a different rate, so it’s important not to rush a worker who isn’t ready to return to full-time work.

 If one of your employees gets hurt on the job, it’s important you’re prepared.
 Workers’ compensation insurance is the best way to protect your employees’ safety and make sure your organization stays on its feet.
 That’s where FFVA Mutual comes in.
 If you’re already a policyholder, contact your safety consultant today to take advantage of our no-cost safety training.
-If you’re and employer looking for workers’ comp insurance, find an FFVA Mutual-appointed agency partner near you to get a quote and keep your employees safe!
+Or if you’re an employer looking for workers’ comp insurance, find an FFVA Mutual-appointed agency partner near you to get a quote and keep your employees safe!

 FROM OUR BLOG